-While remote working has been relatively commonplace in some companies, 2020 turned it into the norm.
+While remote working has been relatively commonplace in some companies and industries, 2020 turned it into the norm.
 In the blink of an eye, employees all over the world made the move from the office to working from home.

-However, because of the sudden onset of the pandemic and the lockdowns that followed, businesses had little time to ensure that proper security protocols were put in place.
+However, because of the sudden onset of the pandemic and the lockdowns that followed, businesses had little time to adapt and ensure that proper security protocols were put in place.

 As a result, cyber-attacks have skyrocketed by over 400% as hackers capitalize on employees accessing corporate infrastructure from unsecured or vulnerable home networks.

 1. Update Your Antivirus Solution

 When everyone is in the same office, it’s far easier to ensure that only sanctioned devices on the premises are linked to your network.